An Effectiveness Study Across Baseline and Learning-based Force Estimation Methods on the da Vinci Research Kit Si System: Discussion and Conclusion

+We observe that the dVRK-Si has a large residual noise and requires filtering.
+We propose two hypotheses for why the dVRK-Si is noisier than the dVRK Classic: one is that the dVRK-Si uses pulse width modulation (PWM), which causes larger ripples compared to the linear amplifier of the dVRK Classic.
+Another is that dVRK-Si lacks gravity compensation, leading to poor proportional–integral–derivative (PID) position controller performance.
+To identify the root cause of the large residual noise, we conduct joint torque transient response and PID position controller experiments.
+The results are shown in Fig.~\ref{fig:transient} and Fig.~\ref{fig:pid_position}, respectively.
+The dVRK-Si shows negligible delay in transient response but performs poorly in position control.

+Near the home position, the PID position controller struggles to stabilize, with an overshoot of about 1.5\,Nm and a settling time of about 0.2\,s.
+This is likely due to the dVRK-Si's strong, high-gear ratio joints, whereas the dVRK Classic has lower-gear ratio joints.
+The dVRK Classic uses counterbalance, while the dVRK-Si does not.
+The dVRK-Si's design requires more torque to overcome gravity, making the PID position controller stabilization harder without gravity compensation.
+Note that the dVRK-Si has much larger PID gains than the dVRK Classic, as shown in Table~\ref{tab:pid}, while their controller structure is the same, as shown in Fig.~\ref{fig:pid}~\cite{kazanzides-chen-etal-icra-2014}.
+Poor PID control increases the residual error of the torque profile and degrades the accuracy of the force estimation of the dVRK-Si, as the quality of the training dataset relies on PID-based teleoperation and joint torque readings.

-In this study, we extend our previously proposed NN-based force estimation method to perform system identification and force estimation, making our study the first system identification work on the dVRK-Si.
-By showing an average RMSE of 5.27\% for a range of forces that is comparable to all our previous work on dVRK classic, we claim the NN-based method is effective and generalizable to the dVRK-Si system.
+In this study, we extend our previously proposed learning-based force estimation method to characterize a new robot, the dVRK-Si.
+By showing an average RMSE of 5.21\% for a range of forces that is comparable to all of our previous work on the dVRK Classic, we demonstrate that the learning-based method is effective and generalizable to the dVRK-Si system.
 We further validate the effectiveness of this method by comparing it to three baseline methods.
-We observe that the NN-based method outperforms all the baseline methods.
-For the Si arm, the RMSE of the NN-based method is 2 to 4 times smaller than the baselines.
-One possible reason is that the baseline methods assume that static and dynamic forces are time-invariant.
-These assumptions may hold for the dVRK Classic, but not for dVRK-Si, thus the NN-based method significantly outperforms.
-Comparing the dVRK-Si to the dVRK classic, there is a more than twofold increase in the average error.
-Future work will further investigate the dominant factor/root cause for this increased error.
-For the next steps, we plan to implement this NN-based method for measuring tissue interaction forces and investigate whether faster sampling rates could facilitate more accurate force estimation.
+We observe that the learning-based method outperforms all the baseline methods.
+For the dVRK-Si PSM, the RMSE of the learning-based method is 2 to 4 times smaller than the baselines.
+However, the dVRK-Si force estimation is less accurate than dVRK Classic, with an RMSE 2 to 3 times higher.
+To identify the root cause, we conduct joint torque transient response and PID position controller experiments, identifying poor PID control — likely due to the lack of gravity compensation — as the main cause of the large estimation residual error in the dVRK-Si.